Robust, randomized preconditioning for kernel ridge regression: Background and comparisons with other preconditioners

 \section{Background and comparisons with other preconditioners}

-In this section, we compare our new preconditioners with existing preconditioners for solving the full-data and restricted KRR equations.
+In this section, we compare our new conjugate gradient (CG) preconditioners with existing preconditioners for solving the full-data and restricted KRR equations.
 To begin, we observe that the full-data and restricted KRR equations both take the form